kcoop610/capstone-pandemic-us-health-inequities/README.md

 ## Recommendations

-- States should have accurate, frequent **measurement plans** in place for each of the features shown here to increase their community's vulnerability to extensive spread of illness and mortality. **What you measure, you can manage!**
+- **Measure what matters.**<br>States should have accurate, frequent measurement plans in place for each of the features shown here to increase their community's vulnerability to extensive spread of illness and mortality.
+What you measure, you can manage.

-- When planning public health budgets, consider what **socioeconomic factors** - per capita income, minority population, vaccine hesitancy, etc. - may play a role in health outcomes and could be invested in with dollars allocated to "health."
+- **Extend the reach of health budgets to invest in socioeconomic and access barriers.**<br>When planning public health budgets, consider what social determinants - unemployment, education, income inequality, etc. - may play a role in health outcomes.

-- In the case of a pandemic, the federal government should be able to **allocate emergency funds according to vulnerability** in order to slow the spread of illness and limit unnecessary deaths.
-Policy makers should consider changes now to support the ability to move quickly in case of emergency.
+- **Ensure epidemic procedures at all levels of government enable resources to be allocated based on vulnerability.**<br>In the case of a pandemic, organizations should be able to quickly decide and allocate emergency funds equitably - according to vulnerability - rather than equally - according to population - in order to achieve the most benefit from limited resources.

 _____

 ## Future Enhancements

-- Rerun models with a slimmer feature set, avoiding multicollinearity
+- Analyze and model at the county level of detail to capture more specific community-level disparities

-- Analyze at the county level with updated county-level case and death counts
+- Conduct more rigorous feature selection to narrow down the features that most influence pandemic vulnerability

-- Incorporate ICU/hospital capacity, loss of employment, and local measure of economic activity in impact calculation
+- Incorporate ICU/hospital capacity and economic measures (job loss, change in economic activity, bankruptcy, etc) into Pandemic Impact calculation

 _____